panzerdp/dmitripavlutin.com/content/posts/2019-08-14-applications-of-destructuring/index.md

 Destructuring works great if you want to access object properties and array items.

-On top of the basic usage, array destructuring offers way more flexibility to achieve goals like swapping variables, accessing array items, execute immutable operations.
+On top of the basic usage, array destructuring is convinient to swap variables, access array items, perform some immutable operations.

 JavaScript offers even greater destructuring possibilities because you can define your destructuring logic using iterators.